quantifyearth/aoh-calculator/docs/STAR/runsteps.md

-# How to run the pipeline
+# How to run the pipeline for STAR

 ## Building the environment